 - Click here for a fairly controversial 400 - 600 year gap theory written by Immanuel Velikovsky (1895 - 1979) in two best-sellers "Worlds in Collision" in 1950 and "Ages in Chaos" in 1952.

-This is much closer to Hillel's calendar above and was in accord with a statement found in the Jewish Talmud that the second temple stood for 420 years before its destruction in 70AD, and that the Persian timeline was super-compressed lasting only 52-53 years with just four kings.
+This is much closer to Maimonides calendar and was in accord with a statement found in the Jewish Talmud that the second temple stood for 420 years before its destruction in 70AD, and that the Persian timeline was super-compressed lasting only 52-53 years with just four kings.

 During his reign

 - 353 BC - 349 BC Construction of the Second Temple